Skip to Content

 Before you request proposals for senior living master planning services, your organization needs to determine what exactly the architect should be hired to develop in the master plan.
 Three important pieces of information, used together, define an accurate scope of work in the master planning services RFP:

-1. Market study.
 A market study analyzes the demand for and supply of senior living in a defined market area, helping you determine how much and what product to offer.
-Without that information, you can’t tell what the market will support, make decisions around repositioning products, or tell your senior living architect what to design in the master plan.
-Your master plan may look very different if you know there is demand for 100 more independent living units in your market versus 50 or none at all.
+Without that information, you can’t tell what the market will support, make decisions around repositioning your assets, or tell your senior living architect what to design in the master plan.
+Your master plan may look quite different if you know there is demand for 100 more independent living units in your market versus 50 or none.

-2. Financial analysis.
 A debt capacity and financial analysis quantifies your organization’s ability to raise funds to pay for and implement the master plan.
-Used in conjunction with other planning tools, like the market study, the financial analysis caps the scope in your master plan services RFP — if the market supports 80 assisted living units, but you can only afford 20, that’s a different RFP.
-You’ll need this information to engage with all your development partners: architect, lender, contractor, owner’s representative, etc.
+Used in conjunction with other planning tools, like the market study, the financial analysis caps the scope defined within your master plan services RFP.
+If the market supports 80 assisted living units, but you can only afford 20, that’s a different RFP.
+You’ll need this information to engage with all your development partners: architect, lender, contractor, owner’s representative, etc. It is also important to realize that we are no longer in a “rinse and repeat world.”
+Project feasibility has changed drastically with construction cost, staffing cost, and interest rate increases.
+Just because a project was feasible in 2018 doesn’t mean it will be now.

-3. Facility condition assessment.
 Facility assessments allow you to understand current capital needs at an existing campus, a critical part of any senior living master plan.
-Even if you’ve identified the new product in a market study and know how much you a can afford to build from your financial analysis, you need to decide how much of that development budget will be reinvested in the existing product (to maintain or enhance) and how much can go toward the new product.
+Although you’ve identified the new product in a market study and know how much you can afford to build from your financial analysis, you need to decide how much of that development budget will be reinvested in the existing product (to maintain or enhance) and how much can go toward the new product (to grow).
+It won’t do you any good to build 20 new apartments if the amenity spaces look like they’re from 2010 and your roads have potholes like the Pennsylvania Turnpike in the spring.

 Mistake #3: Starting the senior living master planning RFP process too soon

-Many C-suite leaders and boards think that hiring a senior living architect is the first step to master planning their campus.
-This is a costly mistake that we’ve seen happen time and time again.
-Before you engage an architect to bring your vision to life in a master plan, you first need to have that vision documented in a strategic business plan.
+Many executive leaders and boards think that hiring a senior living architect is the first step to master planning their campus.
+This is a costly mistake that we’ve seen happen repeatedly.

-Your architect needs the strategic plan to guide the master plan and ensure the drawings created support your goals and budget.
+Your architect needs the master program to guide the master plan and ensure the drawings created conform to your goals and budget.

-Your organization needs to be educated on the best course of action based on the hard financial and market data, with the C-suite and board aligned, in order to make the best decisions.
-When your management team spends a year coordinating with the architect to design the master plan, sacrificing time from the normal day-to-day activities of running the organization, only to find out your plans have to be redrawn because they aren’t in line with the overall strategic plan — it’s heartbreaking.
+When your management team spends six months coordinating with the architect to design a master plan, sacrificing time from the normal day-to-day activities of running the organization, only to find out your plans must be redrawn because they aren’t in line with the overall strategic plan or master program — it’s heartbreaking.
 The emotional toll is very real for everyone involved, from marketing and HR to operations and facilities staff to management.
+We have seen all too often the leadership team lose trust and engagement with staff, residents, and the board when this happens.
+Add into that the wasted dollars and time … the risk is clear.

 Conclusion

-With a data-driven scope of work and budget and a clear strategy backed by board and management alignment, you’ll have the guardrails you need to create a clear and effective master planning services RFP.
-Without it, the project will falter as you backtrack to find the information the architect needs … and realize along the way that you missed important details that could make your investment into master planning a waste.
+With a data-driven master program that includes a clear scope of work and budget founded on a clear strategy by board and leadership alignment, you’ll have the guardrails you need to create a clear and effective master planning services RFP.
+Without it, the project will falter as you backtrack to find the information the architect needs or cut out the things you can’t afford … and realize along the way that you missed key details that could make your investment into master planning a waste of money, energy, time, and trust.

-If you liked this article, sign up to get more like it delivered right to your inbox each month.
+If you liked this article, sign up to get more like it delivered right to your inbox.

 Related Thinking